DanielaLeticia/COE332-Homeworks/homework03/README.md

 	- This script will use the 'requests' library that will insure the transportation of the json data to this script.
 	- The script contains a few constants that are used throughout the program.
 The decay factor is 2% (or 0.02).
 	The turbidity threshold for safe water id 1.0 NTU.

+Please note that for the main() function in this script, it is required that the user input thier own URL to replace where it states '*enter url here*' This url should be found where you stored the json data set.
+This will ensure that the program will sucessfully import the relavent data and run smoothly.

 ## Part 3: